 - Seeds

-Cut the newspaper into strips that are the height of your container, plus and inch or two more.
-You’ll need to allow enough space at the end to fold in the newspaper and create the bottom of the pot.
+- Cut the newspaper into strips that are the height of your container, plus an inch or two more.
+(You’ll need to allow enough space at the end to fold in the newspaper and create the bottom of the pot.
+Make sure the strips of paper are long enough to roll around your mold at least twice, if not three times.)

-Roll the newsprint strip around the mold, leaving space at one end to fold in at the bottom.
-Fold in to create the bottom of the pot.
-Remove the paper from the mold.
-Fill with potting soil and add your seed.
+- Roll the newsprint strip around the mold, leaving space at one end to fold in at the bottom.

-Put your new newspaper seedling pots in a waterproof container, and water from the bottom.
-It may take a few hours for the water to soak through, but it’s much better for your new seed-babies.
+- Put your new newspaper seedling pots in a waterproof container, and water from the bottom.
+(It may take a few hours for the water to soak through, but it’s much better for your new seed-babies.)

 What are good items for a paper pot mold?